Viva Rapid Transit: Overview

 Viva is the first phase of York Region's rapid transit plan to reduce traffic congestion.

 The service uses high-end Belgian-built Van Hool and Canadian-built NovaBus buses referred to as "rapid transit vehicles" (RTVs).
 To maximize speed, buses make use of existing or specially lengthened right-turn lanes bypass lineups at intersections, and of bus-only lanes and roads to avoid traffic.
-When behind schedule, they are given priority at traffic signals.
+When behind schedule by more than a minute, they are given (conditional) priority at traffic signals.

 Viva operates 18 hours a day, 7 days a week, from 5:30 am to midnight on weekdays, 6:30 am to midnight on Saturdays and 8:00 am to midnight on Sundays.
 During peak hours (6:30 am to 9:00 am and 4:00 pm to 6:30 pm), buses arrive every three to ten minutes depending on the route.
 Outside of peak hours, buses arrive 10 to 45 minutes apart.

 Stops along the routes are branded as "Vivastations" and incorporate a curbside ticket vending machine and a Presto card reader (fares are on a proof-of-payment basis to speed up boarding times).
 A real-time display notifies passengers when the next vehicle is expected to depart.
 Viva stations within York Region are blue, except where they are part of a theme in historic areas.
 In Toronto, the stations are red.

 Viva is integrated with YRT's conventional bus network.
 Routes connect to Toronto subway stations both in Toronto, on the Yonge branch of Line 1 Yonge–University, and within York Region itself on the University branch of Line 1, with two stations – Vaughan Metropolitan Centre and in Vaughan – having opened on December 17, 2017.
 Viva also makes connections with GO Transit at commuter rail stations and most bus terminals.